Last updated: June 2019

 If you reading these Sri Lanka travel tips then you probably planning a trip to this beautiful country.
-Sri Lanka is well known for it’s stunning beaches, beautiful mountains, rows of tea plantations, wildlife and wonderful cultural gems.
+Sri Lanka is well known for its stunning beaches, beautiful mountains, rows of tea plantations, wildlife and its a cultural gem.

 We have discovered a variety of Sri Lanka tricks and hacks during our month long trip.
-Hopefully the advice and travel guides in this post will help you perfect your Sri Lanka travel itinerary and plan a trip of a lifetime.
+Hopefully, the advice and travel guides in this post will help you perfect your travel itinerary and help you find the best Sri Lanka accommodation.

-Visiting Sri Lanka was phenomenal and it has been of our favourite countries so far.
+Visiting Sri Lanka is phenomenal, there are so many interesting facts about Sri Lanka and it has been of our favourite countries so far.
 It’s a beautiful country to visit that has so much to offer travellers.
-If you take the Sri Lanka photos you see online and times that by ten then it will still exceed your expectations.
-Below is our complete guide of things to know before going to Sri Lanka.

-We applied for a Sri Lanka Visa online two weeks before our arrival in Sri Lanka using the Sri Lankan Immigration and Emigration online ETA (Electronic travel Authorisation) It was a quick and easy process and we got our approval within an hour via email.
+We applied for a Sri Lanka Visa online two weeks before our arrival in Sri Lanka using the Sri Lankan Immigration and Emigration online ETA (Electronic Travel Authorisation) It was a quick and easy process.
+We got our approval within an hour via email.

 We were issued with a double entry VISA which is valid for 30 days.
 If you need a VISA for longer than 30 days then you can apply directly with your closest embassy.

 How much does a Sri Lanka VISA cost?

 Cost of $35 for tourist, however, if you from a SAARC country your VISA will only cost approx $20.